-Figure 2 Drag ( $C_D$ ) and lift ( $C_L$ ) coefficients as functions of Reynolds number (Re) and AOA ( $\alpha$ ) for traffic signal light with five lights in V5 position with wind approaching from the BC for zero yaw ( $\beta$ ). the V5-BC case showing that the traffic signal light is vulnerable to galloping for the following conditions: supported in V5 position with the BC wind configuration.
-It was also found that the hoods on the lights are responsible for the negative aerodynamic damping in the V5-BC case.
-Tests are in progress to modify the hood and back-plate to address this problem.
-Since the static tests are based on quasi-steady approximations, a second round of wind tunnel tests that are dynamic will be conducted to get a more accurate estimate of the aerodynamic damping and verify the static results.
-Other aerodynamic phenomena such as vortex-induced vibration (VIV) and buffeting that are known to cause moderate to large vibrations also will be explored.
-Product Pay-Off Potential The implementation of the proposed dimensional characteristics in design of signals and signal structures is an excellent opportunity to address the long-standing issue of fatigue-related failures in these structures.
-The economic implication of this approach is huge, considering millions of these structures are being maintained by cities and state DOTs.
+Mode 1st 2nd 3rd 4th Frequency (Hz) 0.531 0.597 2.060 2.118 Damping ratio (%) 1.604 0.315 0.592 0.110 The implementation of the proposed dimensional characteristics in design of signals and signal structures is an excellent opportunity to address the long-standing issue of fatigue-related failures in these structures.
+The economic implication of this approach is huge, considering millions of these structures are maintained by cities and state DOTs.
 The implementation of the proposed strategy in design of the signals and signal structures will ensure longer life time for these structures while eliminating the costs associated with possible failures, the user costs imposed due to failures, and costs associated with the replacement.
 The proposed strategy is expected not to increase the fabrication costs of these structures.
 The proposed approach is expected to have a larger impact when the concept is extended to other traffic structures such as luminaires and structural support of signs.
-Product Transfer To ensure the successful dissemination of the results of the project, presentation material detailing the new configuration and the outcomes of the research will be made available at the PI's research website.
-At the conclusion of the project, papers will be presented at the Transportation Research Board Annual Meeting, the AASHTO SCOBS-T-12 on Structural Support Signs and other relevant subcommittees, journals affiliated with the American Society of Civil Engineer (ASCE) and American Association for Wind Engineering (AAWE).
+Product Transfer At the conclusion of the project, papers will be presented at the Transportation Research Board's Annual Meeting, the AASHTO SCOBS T-12 on Structural Support Signs and other relevant subcommittees, and in journals affiliated with the American Society of Civil Engineers and the American Association for Wind Engineering.
 VERTICAL IMPEDANCE SCANNER FOR CONCRETE BRIDGE DECK ASSESSMENT WITHOUT DIRECT REBAR ATTACHMENT NCHRP-IDEA Project 202 Brian Mazzeo [Tel.: (801) 422-1240; Fax: (801) 422-0201; Email: bmazzeo@byu.edu] W. Spencer Guthrie [Tel.: (801) 422-3864; Fax: (801) 422-0159; Email: guthrie@byu.edu] Brigham Young University, Provo, Utah IDEA Concept and Product A high-priority need of state highway agencies is to assess the level of corrosion protection offered to reinforcing steel in concrete bridge decks, especially those bridge decks that have aging protection systems intended to prevent water and/or chloride ingress.
-Vertical impedance measurements can provide this information but have been limited by slow rates of data collection and the absence of specifications governing data collection and interpretation.
-The specific objectives of this study are to (1) develop a multi-channel vertical impedance scanner with a large-area electrode that eliminates a direct connection to the reinforcing steel and enables rapid data collection from a continuously moving platform at coverage rates exceeding 1500 ft/minute and (2) develop specifications for the use of the scanner, including guidelines for interpretation of collected data.
-Simultaneous collection of precise distance measurements will enable automated computer mapping of the results.
-Project Results/Planned Investigation The vertical impedance scanner being developed in this newly awarded project will be based on the concept and prototype shown in Figure 1.
-Preliminary results, given in Figure 2, indicate that a large-area electrode can perform similarly to a traditional tapped measurement.
-The project will be carried out in two stages.
-In Stage 1, a new multi-channel scanner with enhanced electronic circuitry will be constructed to allow rapid vertical impedance measurements in the field.
-Extensive numerical simulations of the projected electrode configurations will be performed to inform the scanner design, and additional software will be created to enable automated mapping of vertical impedance data.
-In Stage 2, extensive field testing will be performed in the process of developing specifications for use of the scanner and interpretation of the data.
+Vertical electrical impedance measurements can provide this information but have been limited by slow rates of data collection and the absence of specifications governing data collection and interpretation.
+The specific objectives of this study were to (1) develop a multi-channel vertical electrical impedance scanner with a large-area electrode that eliminates a direct connection to the reinforcing steel and enables rapid data collection from a continuously moving platform at coverage rates exceeding 1500 ft2/minute and (2) develop specifications for the use of the scanner, including guidelines for interpretation of collected data.
+Simultaneous collection of precise distance measurements enabled automated computer mapping of the results.
+Project Results The vertical electrical impedance scanner developed in this project was based on the concept shown in Figure 1.
+In Stage 1, a new multi-channel scanner with enhanced electronic circuitry was constructed to allow rapid vertical electrical impedance measurements in the field, as is also shown in Figure 1.
+Extensive numerical simulations of the projected electrode configurations were performed to inform the scanner design, and additional software was created to enable automated mapping of vertical electrical impedance data.
+This new multi-channel scanner was deployed in the field, with example results shown in Figure 2.
+Additionally, preliminary specifications for its use were developed.
+In Stage 2, extensive field testing was performed to develop final specifications for use of the scanner and interpretation of the data.

-Concept illustration and early prototype as the basis for the proposed investigation: illustration of the concept of a large-area electrode to reduce impedance to the underlying steel reinforcement (left) and photograph of a large-area electrode being used in a field experiment (right).
+Figure 1 Concept illustration and constructed apparatus as the basis for the investigation: illustration of the concept of a large-area electrode to reduce impedance to the underlying steel reinforcement (left) and photograph of constructed apparatus being deployed in a field experiment (right).